 Building Relationships and Adequate Housing: Pine Ridge, SD

-With few resources to overcome decades of discrimination and forced destruction of their lands and culture, Indiginous people are struggling to promote a life of self-sufficiency and respect.
+With few resources to overcome decades of discrimination and forced destruction of their lands and culture, Indigenous people are struggling to promote a life of self-sufficiency and respect.
 RE-MEMBER, a nonprofit organization, engages volunteers in service and cross-cultural learning in order to become advocates and stand in solidarity with the Oglala Lakota people on the Pine Ridge reservation.
 In addition to work assisting with building affordable and adequate housing, volunteers visit sites of historical significance and engage in cross-cultural learning.
 Project developed in collaboration with Re-Member.

-Health, Education, Peacebuilding, Arts and Environmental Reuse in Bedouin Camps and Schools: The Negev, Israel
+Education, Peacebuilding, Arts and Environmental Reuse in Bedouin Camps and Schools: The Negev, Israel

 Join a group of peacebuilders, photographers, filmmakers and health experts to work with Bedouin youth outside of Beer Sheva, Israel.
 This program will include visits to holy sites in places such as Haifa, Jerusalem and Tel Aviv.
-We will discuss environmental politics at the Dead Sea, climb the historial mountain Masada and live with Bedouin families while teaching, and learning, in Bedouin schools and camps.
+We will discuss environmental politics at the Dead Sea, climb the historical mountain Masada and live with Bedouin families while teaching, and learning, in Bedouin schools and camps.